Idle Price Hits $0.24 on Top Exchanges (IDLE)

-Idle (IDLE) traded 1.1% lower against the US dollar during the 1-day period ending at 14:00 PM Eastern on September 1st.
-One Idle coin can currently be purchased for about $0.24 or 0.00001238 BTC on popular exchanges.
-Idle has a market cap of $1.54 million and approximately $2,867.00 worth of Idle was traded on exchanges in the last day.
-Over the last seven days, Idle has traded down 13.1% against the US dollar.
+Idle (IDLE) traded down 6.7% against the US dollar during the 1 day period ending at 18:00 PM Eastern on September 5th.
+In the last week, Idle has traded 1.1% higher against the US dollar.
+Idle has a total market capitalization of $1.52 million and approximately $7,446.00 worth of Idle was traded on exchanges in the last 24 hours.
+One Idle coin can now be purchased for $0.24 or 0.00001209 BTC on exchanges.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.